 Once admitted into the Nursing major, prelicensure BSN students are assigned a faculty advisor.
 Students are required to meet with their faculty advisor each semester prior to advanced registration.
 Faculty advisors are responsible for approving a student's plan of study and helping the student to assure that all degree requirements are being met.

-RN to BSN students are advised by an Education Counselor, Mrs. Amanda Abramovitz.
-Mrs. Abromovitz is available by email at aabramovitz@uca.edu.
+RN to BSN students are advised by an Education Counselor - Julie Ingram.
+Ms. Ingram is available by email at jjones111@uca.edu.
 RN students are provided a plan of study at the time of admission.